Development and Refurbishment Finance

 Pricing

-1.5% arrangement fee; interest charged at 4% per annum and 1% exit fee of loan amount.
+1.5% arrangement fee; interest charged at 3% over BOE per annum and 1% exit fee of loan amount.

 Need to show a strong track record, either directly, or as a joint venture with another suitably qualified party

-- Total loan cannot be more than 65% of Gross Development Value.
+• Max cannot be more than 65% of Gross Development Value (GDV)

-These lenders tend to lend in the range of £500k to £10m – ideally, we need to see 3 similar projects completed in the last 3 years
+These lenders tend to lend in the range of £2m to £35m – ideally, we need to see 3 similar projects completed in the last 3 years, but some lenders will accept sector experience – for example an architect doing his first project as principal developer.

 Pricing

-1.5% arrangement fee: interest charged at 7% per annum; exit fee is 1% of GDV
+2% arrangement fee: interest charged at 6% over BOE per annum;

 Pricing

-2% arrangement fee; interest charged at 8% per annum; exit fee is 1% of loan amount
+2% arrangement fee; interest charged at 6% over BOE per annum; no exit fee.

 Supporting paper work